conan-io/docs/versioning/lockfiles.rst

 - The options values at each package.
 As downstream consumers can define options values, it is important that this information is also stored, so it is also possible to build intermediate nodes of the graph leading to the same result.
-- Other kind of requirements like python_requires.
+- Another kind of requirements like python_requires.

 Again, it is important to remember that every different configuration will generate a different graph, and then a different *conan.lock* as result.
 So the example above would be more like the